zzzprojects/docs/entityframework-extensions.net/pages/articles/custom-key.md

 For example, you want to perform a BulkUpdate on a customer list but using the customer "Code" instead of the "CustomerID" for the key.

 ## Solution
-You can specify the column to use for the key with the **ColumnPrimaryKeyExpression** options.
+You can specify the column to use for the key with the **ColumnPrimaryKeyExpression** option.

 ### Example